The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Simulations

-This simulation study confirms well-known facts about the sample mean, standard deviation, and median and compares them to finite sample properties of the two Lambert W estimators.
-The median is known to be a robust estimate of location, which shows here as its quality does not depend on the thickness of the tails.
+This simulation study confirms well-known facts about the sample average, standard deviation, and median and compares them to finite sample properties of the two Lambert W estimators.
+The median is known to be robust, which shows here as its quality does not depend on the thickness of the tails.

-IGMM is unbiased estimator for $\tau$ independent of the value of $\delta$.
-As expected the Lambert W MLE for $\theta$ has the best properties: it is unbiased for all $\delta$, and has the same empirical standard deviation as the Gaussian MLE for small $\delta$, and lower empirical standard deviation than the median for large $\delta$.
-For $\delta = 0$ it performs as well as the classic sample mean and standard deviation.
-Hence additional estimation of $\delta$ does not affect the quality of the estimates for location and scale if $\delta$ is small, but greatly improves the inference for large $\delta$.
+IGMM is unbiased for $\tau$ independent of the magnitude of $\delta$.
+As expected the Lambert W MLE for $\theta$ has the best properties: it is unbiased for all $\delta$, and for $\delta = 0$ it performs as well as the classic sample mean and standard deviation.
+For small $\delta$ it has the same empirical standard deviation as the Gaussian MLE, but a lower one than the median for large $\delta$.

-Thus the only advantage of estimating $\mu_y$ and $\sigma_y$ by the sample mean and standard deviation of $\mathbf{y}$ is its speed; otherwise the Lambert W MLE is at least as good as Gaussian MLE and clearly outperforms it for heavy-tailed data.
+Hence the only advantage of estimating $\mu_y$ and $\sigma_y$ by sample moments of $\mathbf{y}$ is speed; otherwise the Lambert W $\times$ Gaussian MLE is at least as good as the Gaussian MLE and clearly outperforms it for heavy-tailed data.